“Oh, are you a teacher?”

 It is OK not to want to!
 No one wants to be homeschooled by a parent who is resentful and doesn’t want to be doing it, right?
 What I wish is that people would just say that, instead of perpetuating myths about why homeschooling won’t work for some people.

 The truth is, homeschooling/unschooling can work for anyone who is committed to making it work.
 You don’t need any superhuman skills.
+You just need the motivation and willingness to get up every day and do your very best for your kids.

 Strength to be different